-Calculate box, enter
+Visualize box, enter

 P95(duration_ms), and click “Run Query”.

-Break down your graph into segments
+Group your graph into segments

 This result looks terrible!
 Starting about 35 minutes into the data, and continuing for about half an hour, some queries are delayed by up to 20 minutes.
 That’s really not good.
 Does this affect everyone?
 Maybe it’s just one team that’s having the problem.